wpgeorgia/portfolio/index.md

 # 🧱 Estimating Population inside Buildings with Dasymetric Mapping

 This lab completed in my Environmental GIS course explores methods to estimate population within buildings in Manhattan using zoning, land cover, and census data.
-The analysis combines spatial joins, population density calculations, and building geometry to create meaningful estimates of where people live.
+The analysis combines spatial joins, population density calculations, and techniques to refine population estimates with ancillary data.

 ## 🛠️ Skills Demonstrated
 - Spatial join of building centroids with census blocks